 Working in the National Museum in Paris in 1795, Cuvier was studying elephant bones and soon realised that the bones found in France were distinctly different from those discovered in Africa and India.

 Cuvier believed he had solved why some animals were extinct and others survived.
 He stated that there must have been catastrophic events on the earth that wiped out several species.

 This would radically change the natural environment and allow new species to replace them.
 However, his theory was challenged and eventually dismissed, as leading scientists would add that the earth’s environment changes slowly which would allow most species to adapt to it.

 Experts state that our early ancestor’s brains would never have grown to this extent on a diet of nuts and vegetables.
 Large brains require more protein and cooking meat not only gave us this protein but it also freed up precious time.
 Chewing nuts and hard cereals takes effort and time early humans did not have.

 By cooking meat, we could eat it quickly, get all the protein we needed and be out hunting again within minutes.
 Of course, now some of us are vegan, but it doesn’t change the effects of eating meat on our early ancestors’ brain development.

 Stoned Ape Theory

 So after reading all these theories of evolution, which one do you believe?
 Is Darwin’s natural selection your preferred explanation of how we got here?
-As for myself, I have a completely different theory.
+As you can see, theories are countless and all very different.

 But other theories of evolution do not fully explain how we started communicating, and for me, this is the biggest reason why we have evolved so successfully.